top of page

 STEPS TOWARD MITIGATION AND RESEARCH

-To tackle the microplastic issue in breast milk, further research is imperative.
-Much long-term research is needed to determine the potential risks of microplastic exposure on infants and nursing mothers.
+Further research is imperative to tackle the microplastic issue in breast milk.
+Much long-term research is needed to determine the potential risks of microplastic exposure for infants and nursing mothers.

-Regulations must be put in place to determine safe levels of microplastics in food, water, and items we buy.
+Regulations must be established to determine safe levels of microplastics in food, water, and the items we buy.

 Comments